 Speaking of Lemongrab...
 Is he a spoiled and selfishmoron who uses his Disability as an Excuse for Jerkassery, or is he a genuinely pitiful affection starvedwoobie who really desperately needed a reason to be happy about life?
 Word of God stated that after he was born, PB stuck him a castle to be raised by servants.
 Is his inability to read social cues and relate to others the result of his Ambiguous Disorder, or is it the result of the actual social and physical isolation the princess imposed on him?

-In Too Old did Lemongrab abuse his brother/clone/partner and the Lemon children because of his worsened mental problems, or was it his lashing out over his grief over Lemonjon's death?
+In Too Old did Lemongrab abuse his brother/clone/partner and the Lemon children because of his worsened mental problems, or was he lashing out over his grief over Lemonjon's death?
 Is he a Woobie, Destroyer of Worlds, or a monster?

 Braco is a character that only appeared for one episode, but he's gotten quite a bit of this.
-Was he unfairly rejected by Bubblegum before even getting a shot to prove himself to her, or was he an entitled and patheticidiot who never really cared for PB as a person in the first place (given how he was looking a bit too willing to settle for the Bubblegum-Bot)?
+Was he unfairly rejected by Bubblegum before even getting a shot to prove himself to her, or was he an entitled and patheticidiot who never really cared for PB as a person in the first place (given how he was looking a bit too willing to settle for the Bubblegum-Bot) and was only merely Loving a Shadow?

 In The Amazing Chan and the Chan Clan, Henry's treatment of Stanley varies depending on the episode (episode 10 has him being quite verbally abusive, but in episode 7 he appears to be amused by Stanley's antics even as he tells him to cut it out).
 Alan and Tom's chauvinism towards Anne is either a cause for minor tension between them or nonexistent, and Mimi's bossiness towards Scooter ranges from playful chiding to her behaving like a strict mother would towards him.